Rombique/DamnSmallMapper/README.md

 var foo = DamnSmallMapper.Map<Foo>(bar);
 ```
 That's it!
 Now **foo** object contains values from object **bar**.
-It map properties with the same name ignoring case and type.
+It maps properties with the same name ignoring case and type.

 ## How to ignore properties
 There are two different ways to mark property as ignored